My Forking Life

 Ingredients for Black Cake

-Before jumping into the process, I want to mention the ingredients needed for this cake.
+Before jumping into the process, I want to mention the ingredients that are needed for this cake.
 Some ingredients need to be made/bought/prepared in advance.

 • Dried fruits - traditionally, the dried fruits used in the recipe included dried pitted prunes, currants, dried cherries, and raisins.
 I replaced the currants with golden raisins.